erfanh3h/fitness/README.md

 ## Structure

-In this test getx used for state manager and mvvm-tdd used for architecture.
+* In this app getx used for state manager and mvvm-tdd used for architecture.

 ## Used Packages